magentabusiness/magentabusiness.github.io/_includes/docs/edge/user-guide/grpc-over-ssl.md

 * TOC
 {:toc}

-This guide outlines steps to secure connections between ThingsBoard and Edge instances using gRPC connections over TLS/SSL.
+This guide outlines steps to secure connections between IoT Hub and Edge instances using gRPC connections over TLS/SSL.

 You can configure SSL termination in two ways: by utilizing the built-in SSL capabilities of the platform for gRPC traffic or by employing an external load balancer as the termination point.